 - Office of Financial Aid resources

 M.S.
-Opportunities
+(Thesis Option) Opportunities

 Prospective M.S Students

 Current USF M.S.
-Students (Thesis Option)
+Students

 Funding

-M.S. students are usually self-funded.
-Students are encouraged to apply for scholarships and fellowships with guidance from the Office of National Scholars:
+Students are encouraged to apply for USF and external scholarships and fellowships.
+Current USF students can seek guidance from the USF Office of National Scholars.

 - Department of CSE scholarships